-Platform Randomised trial of INterventions against COVID-19 In older peoPLE (PRINCIPLE): Overview
+Platform Randomised trial of treatmeNts in the Community for epidemic and Pandemic iLinEsses (PRINCIPLE): Overview

 Background: There is an urgent need to identify effective treatments for SARS-CoV-2 infection that helps people recover quicker and reduces the need for hospital admission.
 We have established an open, adaptive, platform trial to evaluate treatments suitable for use in the community for treating COVID-like-illness that might help people recover sooner and prevent hospitalisation.